Hong Kong: Angela Merkel calls for peaceful solution to unrest | DW | 14.08.2019

 This satellite image appears to show military vehicles in Shenzhen, China.
 The vehicles seem to be parked by the football pitch, within the soccer stadium, just across the harbor from the Yuen Long District of Hong Kong

-The United States reacted to the images, expressing concern about the armed movements and urged Beijing to honor the territory's autonomy.
+The United States reacted to the images, expressing concern about the armed movements and urged China to respect Hong Kong's autonomy.

 "The United States is deeply concerned by reports of Chinese paramilitary movement along the Hong Kong border," a State Department spokesperson said in a statement to AFP.